-When you eat a a restaurant in Crete, it is customary to receive a complementary shot of raki (the local moonshine, which in Crete is actually Tsikoudia but it informally referred to as raki).
+When you eat at a restaurant in Crete, it is customary to receive a complimentary shot of raki (the local moonshine, which in Crete is actually Tsikoudia but is informally referred to as raki).
 They usually bring out a little bottle of it with shot glasses so you can help yourself to as much or little as you like, at the end of the meal.

-Along with the raki at the end of the meal comes a small complementary dessert.
+Along with the raki at the end of the meal comes a small complimentary dessert.
 “Restaurant owners have to offer free dessert; otherwise they won’t stay open for long,” came the advice of a local friend.
-Free libation and dessert is also customary throughout Greece.
+Free libation and dessert are also customary throughout Greece.

-Now, if you’re unwilling to adjust your mealtimes (and to be honest, my body doesn’t appreciate me eating late dinners), then not to worry: Crete has this dialled in, and in order to cater to tourists, restaurants will open for dinner around 6pm.
+Now, if you’re unwilling to adjust your mealtimes (and to be honest, my body doesn’t appreciate me eating late dinners), then not to worry: Crete has this dialed in, and to cater to tourists, restaurants will open for dinner around 6 pm.
 They’re now accustomed to serving visitors in the early part of the evening and locals later on.

 Here are Chania’s Best Restaurants and Cafes

 Throw a stone in Chania and you’re likely to find an excellent restaurant.
-And really, my list below is highly subjective; depending on what you like to eat, you’ll likely find some favourites of your own.
-But if you want somewhere to start, here are my favourite Chania restaurants (in no particular order), most of which came highly recommended by locals:
+And really, my list below is highly subjective; depending on what you like to eat, you’ll likely find some favorites of your own.
+But if you want somewhere to start, here are my favorite Chania restaurants (in no particular order), most of which came highly recommended by locals: